cisagov/ScubaGear/baselines/exo.md

 ### Implementation

 #### MS.EXO.7.1v1 instructions:
-To enable external sender warnings:
+To create a mail flow rule to produce external sender warnings:

 1. Sign in to the **Exchange admin center**